accel-brain/accel-brain-code/subdir/README.md

 # Binaural-Beat-and-Monaural-Beat-with-python

-This is a python library for creating the binaural beat or monaural beat.
+This is a Python library for creating the binaural beat or monaural beat.
 You can play these beats and generate wav files.
 The frequencys can be optionally selected.

-This python script enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monaural beat in a simplified method.
+This Python script enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monaural beat in a simplified method.

 ## Installation